ZeeshanMukhtar1/Threads-Full-Stack/README.md

 - **Create and view posts**: Users can create text posts and view posts from others.
 - **Attach images**: Users can enhance their posts by attaching images.
+- **Report improper posts**: Users can report posts that violate community guidelines or relgious content.
 - **Engage with posts**: Like and reply to posts similar to tweets.
 - **Profile interactions**: Visit user profiles, follow/unfollow, and update user information.
 - **Account management**: Freeze/unfreeze accounts and update account information.
 - **Suggested users**: Get recommendations for users to follow.
 - **Delete posts**: Users can remove their own posts.
+- **Copy post Url to clipboard**: Users can copy post Url to clipboard.
+- **Share post to other platforms**: Users can share posts to other platforms.

 ### AI Integration 🤖

 - **Generate Post with Gemini**: Users can generate posts with Gemini.
 - **Proper Rate Limiting**: Proper rate limiting for Gemini API to avoid abuse.
 - **Reply with AI**: Users can reply to posts with AI.
+- **IP adress tracking**: Proper IP address tracking for Gemini API to avoid abuse.

 ### Chat Feature 💬